Chapter 5.04

 B. The violation of any provision of Chapter 3.12 concerning resort tax;

-D. The violation of any provision of this chapter concerning business licenses;
+C. The violation of any provision of this chapter concerning business licenses;

-E. Misrepresentation of ownership, nature of business, or any material fact on a business license application;
+D. Misrepresentation of ownership, nature of business, or any material fact on a business license application;

-F. The violation by the business of any other provision of the West Yellowstone Municipal Code.
+E. The violation by the business of any other provision of the West Yellowstone Municipal Code.
 (Ord.
+266 §1 (Exh.
+A)(part), 2018: Ord.
 233 §2, 2007: Ord.
 220 §9, 2006)

 5.04.100 License revocation procedure.

-C. A business may appeal an administrative order by the operations manager revoking its business license by filing a written notice of appeal with the town clerk within ten days after the date of the administrative order.
-The administrative order of revocation is stayed during any appeal to the business license review board.
-The business license review board shall consist of the financial administrator (or designee), the mayor (or designee) and a member of the town council other than the mayor.
-The business license review board must conduct an investigation of the circumstances resulting in the administrative order to revoke the business license within a reasonable time.
-The business may present any relevant evidence contesting the administrative order of revocation by the operations manager as part of the investigation.
+C. A business may appeal an administrative order by the town manager revoking its business license by filing a written notice of appeal with the town clerk within ten business days after the date of the administrative order.
+The administrative order of revocation is stayed during any appeal to the town business license review board.
+The business license review board shall consist of the finance director (or designee), the mayor (or designee) and a member of the town council other than the mayor.
+The business license review board will conduct an investigation of the circumstances resulting in the administrative order to revoke the business license within fifteen business days.
+As part of the investigation, the business may present any relevant evidence contesting the administrative order of revocation by the town manager.
+After hearing and reviewing all relevant evidence, the business license review board may uphold, overturn, or modify the administrative order of revocation by the town manager.

 5.04.110 Violations--Penalties.